 Because most of the world no longer carries cash equip the People's Choice Collector with a phone and have them pull up the People's Choice contest on Pageant Planet so audience members can submit their votes without having to go to the ATM.

-If you are running an online contest on Pageant Planet we will give you a shortened URL and you can have the audience follow the link to see in real time who is winning.
+If you are running an online contest on Pageant Planet, you can have the audience follow the link to see who is winning in real time.
 This way they can watch for themselves who is winning and continue to vote during the pageant.

 Step 5: Deadline

 At the deadline, i.e. 7:01 p.m.
 EST, remove the online feature so you can keep the winner a secret until the announcement of the winner.
-Again, if you're working with us then we will do this for you but if you are not then make sure to have someone who can help you coordinate this.
+Again, if you're working with us our software will automatically turn off People's Choice for you, but if you decide not to host your People's Choice on our platform then make sure to have someone who can help you coordinate this.

 If you choose not to run your People's Choice Award online then the deadline is not as big of a deal because you can just remove the "People's Choice Collector" and you'll be safe.